 ETS has full-length interactive practice tests available at the ETS Store.
 Other resources may be available from online sellers and local bookstores.

-GACE Passing Scores are now part of Khan Academy® Online Prep GACE passing scores have been added to the Khan Academy Online Prep.
+You can also use Khan Academy Offical Praxis ® Corp Prep as a tool to prepare for the Georgia GACE Program Admission.
 Test takers using this tool can now select Georgia in the drop-down menu to see the passing threshold scores for each subject.
 Note that the GACE 100-300 score scale has been converted to the Praxis® Core 100-200 score scale.
 That is, a score of 250 on the GACE Program Admission Reading, Mathematics, and Writing tests would equal a score of 156, 142, and 154, respectively on the Praxis Core score scale.
 As long as goal scores are set at or above the given passing threshold, prep users will be on the right track to pass the GACE assessment.